-The Corporate Governance Report sets out how we have governed the organisation during 2021/22, including membership and organisation of our governance structures and how they supported the achievement of our objectives.
+The Corporate Governance Report sets out how we have governed the organisation during the reporting period, including membership and organisation of our governance structures and how they supported the achievement of our objectives.

 The Remuneration and Staff Report describes our remuneration polices for executive and non-executive directors, including salary and pension liability information.
 It also provides further information on our workforce, remuneration and staff policies.
+[DN - Remuneration (salary and pension details) will be provided in the final report).